Brand New Disney MagicBand Designs And Colors Are Coming: Princess Dooney, Peter Pan, Black Panther [Photos]

-February is going to be quite the exciting month if you’re a MagicBand collector as there are a number of new colors and designs coming out, and you won’t want to miss any of them. these new MagicBands are great for anyone visiting Walt Disney World or even if you just feel like wearing them as a fashion statement.
-At least after this month, you’ll have the ability to wear The Lion King, Ariel, Oogie Boogie, Black Panther, and a Princess Dooney.
+February is going to be quite the exciting month if you’re a MagicBand collector as there are a number of new colors and designs coming out, and you won’t want to miss any of them.
+These new MagicBands are great for anyone visiting Walt Disney World or even if you just feel like wearing them as a fashion statement.
+At least after this month, you’ll have the ability to wear The Lion King, Ariel, Oogie Boogie, Black Panther, and Princess Dooney.

-In the last few months, there have been two brand new MagicBand colors added to the solids and they were black and Millennial Pink.
+In the last few months, two brand new MagicBand colors were added to the solids and they were black and Millennial Pink.
 Now, there are a couple of other new colors being added to the mix, but nothing solid as of yet.

 Also, for those wondering, the black and Millennial Pink have not yet been added to the options for Walt Disney World vacation packages.
 Even though purple eventually made it into the list of choices, there is no guarantee that those two will ever be thrown into those options.

-As reported by the Disney Parks Blog, the first new color is a navy blue which is the background of a Peter Pan MagicBand as it celebrates its 65th anniversary this month.
+As reported by the Disney Parks blog, the first new color is a navy blue, which is the background of a Peter Pan MagicBand as it celebrates its 65th anniversary this month.
 It is set to hit stores on Feb.
 9, 2018, and it is already available online for $22.99 plus tax.

 Take a look at the new MagicBands you can find at Walt Disney World in February: https://t.co/DaxdX6PtrT pic.twitter.com/CWR6nbx7Un